samnooij/shell-genomics/lessons/02_searching_files.md

 whizzing by) to something else.
 In this case, we want to print it to a file, so that we can look at it later.

-The redirection command for putting something in a file is `>`
+The redirection command for putting something in a file is `>`.

-Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called 'bad_reads.txt'
+Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called 'bad_reads.txt':

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt